Improving the Quality of Care

 About 11,000 North Carolinians are living with MS. The Greater Carolinas Chapter of the National MS Society realized the paucity of physical therapists trained in the treatment of multiple sclerosis a few years ago when they were asked to provide a list of physical therapists with expertise in treating MS patients.
 The chapter could not identify any PTs who met that criterion.

-Realizing that we have one of the PREMIER programs in Physical Therapy education in the nation, the Greater Carolinas Chapter of the National MS Society partnered with the UNC Chapel Hill Division of Physical Therapy to fund a MS physical therapy scholarship and education track that benefits four DPT students annually.
+Realizing that the University of North Carolina at Chapel Hill has one of the premier programs in Physical Therapy education in the nation, the Greater Carolinas Chapter of the National MS Society has partnered with the Division of Physical Therapy to fund a MS physical therapy scholarship and education track, which has benefited four DPT students annually since 2007.

-Last year, the Chapter made a new three-year commitment to provide the funding for UNC Chapel Hill Physical Therapy student scholarships for the 2010-11, 2011-12, and 2012-13 academic years.
+In 2013, the Chapter renewed a three-year commitment to provide the funding for UNC Chapel Hill Physical Therapy student scholarships for the 2013-14, 2014-15, and 2015-16 academic years.
 In addition, the Greater Carolinas Chapter of the National MS Society committed resources for our faculty's curriculum development activities, including follow-ups with on-site clinical preceptors, student evaluations, curriculum evaluation, faculty student mentorship, and academic advising.

 We now seek tax-deductible contributions from alumni, colleagues, friends, and others to build a permanent endowment at the Medical Foundation of NC Inc. that will generate annual investment income to support four UNC Chapel Hill Physical Therapy scholarships and provide the resources needed for curriculum development.
 Our long-term goals for the UNC Chapel Hill MS Physical Therapy endowment are to:

 - Attract exceptional students from North Carolina and around the world to become physical therapists with MS expertise,

 - Create an innovative and cutting edge curriculum,